TL;DR

 Trust Model

-Minimal trust needed — the emails are disposable.
-Even if the temp email service is compromised, nothing of value is lost because you never sent anything important to that address.
-You are trusting the service with verification codes that expire in minutes.
+Minimal trust is needed because these emails are disposable.
+Even if the temp email service is compromised, nothing of value is lost since you never sent anything important to that address.
+You're just trusting the service with verification codes that expire in minutes.

 Website Acceptance

-Widely accepted.
-ProtonMail domains (protonmail.com, proton.me) are treated as legitimate email providers by virtually all websites.
-No blocklist targets ProtonMail because it is a real, permanent email service used by millions.
+ProtonMail domains like protonmail.com and proton.me are accepted almost everywhere.
+Websites treat them as legitimate email providers.
+No blocklist targets ProtonMail because it is a real and permanent email service used by millions of people.

 Cost